 When you set a timeframe, it will help to keep all team members focused and on track.
 In other words, introduce time management practices into your business.

-Picture this: after doing some extensive customer and market research, you have found that most of your potential customers have active Instagram accounts.
+Picture this: after extensive customer and market research, you have found that most of your potential customers have active Instagram accounts.
 You’ll be releasing a new mobile app in a few months and want to ensure that you get your market’s attention.